sd2020spring/Breakout/README.md

 # Breakout
+Software Design Final Project, Spring 2020

+Team members: Izumi, Lilo

-Code for our version of the arcade game 'Breakout' using pygame library by Izumi & Lilo.
+For our Interactive Visualization, we implemented the classic arcade game 'Breakout' using the pygame library and the Model-View-Controller (MVC) framework.

-1. Run **pip install pygame** to install the pygame library
+1. Run pip install pygame to install the pygame library
+2. Clone or download this repository
-2. Run **python breakout.py** to play!
+3. Run **python breakout.py** to play!
-3. Can customize the game state in **model.py**, for example to edit the wall dimensions and color scheme
+4. Can customize the game state in **model.py**, for example to edit the wall dimensions and color scheme

 See **[reflection](reflection.md)** for more details.